Steps to Apply and Enroll

 - Visit our office, located on the Student Services Center, 2nd floor of Building 9B.

-Once you have taken your assessment tests, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your My Mt.
+Once you have taken your assessment questionairre, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your Mt.
 SAC Portal.
-You may then register for classes using your My Mt.
+You may then register for classes using your Mt.
 SAC Portal on or after your assigned date and time.

 If you're ready to register, visit our Registration Section for more information on how to select and register for your classes.